Sell Delta Stock as Air Travel Demand Remains Up In the Air

 In short, the thesis has changed on airline stocks.
 It’s no surprise Buffett cut his losses.

 Yet, could the “Oracle of Omaha’s” bearishness mean we’ve reached a bottom, as a Barron’s article recently discussed?
 Perhaps.
+The recent rally in airline stocks gives credence to this theory.
 But considering the potential for a slow recovery, it may not be worthwhile to jump into airline stocks today, on hopes they bounce back in a few years’ time.

 Delta may have a stronger balance sheet than its legacy rivals.
 But it’s all relative.
 With billions flying out the door each month due to the coronavirus, the company faces a tough road ahead.
-The recent stimulus bill could provide relief, but this alone won’t speed up an air travel rebound.
+Travel demand may be slowly bouncing back.
+But that doesn’t mean a swift return to profitability.

 With Buffett selling his position, and the carrier’s potential outcomes far from rosy, it’s best to sell Delta stock until we see clear signs of a rebound.